Skip to main content

 • Abdominal pain

-• Vomitting
+• Vomiting

-Your Curology provider can prescribe fluconazole to help treat fungal acne, but you should avoid this medication if you have an allergy to it, or certain heart conditions, like a slow or irregular heartbeat.
-It should not be taken with certain medications, so always give your provider the lowdown on your medical history!
+Your Curology dermatology provider can prescribe fluconazole to help treat fungal acne, but you should avoid this medication if you have an allergy to it, or certain heart conditions, like a slow or irregular heartbeat.
+It should not be taken with certain medications, so always give your medical provider the lowdown on your medical history!

 8. Isotretinoin